Owners and tenants of commercial property are often unaware of the depreciation deductions they can claim.

 Can commercial property be too old to claim depreciation?

 Commercial properties where construction commenced after 20 July 1982 are eligible for all capital works deductions.
 If the property was constructed before this date, capital works deductions may still be available through any improvements made, for example retiling a bathroom or replacing a window.
-This is in addition to all eligible plant and equipment assets.
+This is in addition to all eligible plant and equipment assets which can be claimed no-matter the age.

 Can both a commercial tenant and owner of the same building claim depreciation?

 Yes.
-The owner can claim depreciation on the property’s structure and any assets they own.
+The owner can claim depreciation on the property’s structure and any assets they own that are fixed to the building like hot water systems, air-conditioners and lights.
 The tenant can claim depreciation on the assets they own within their fit-out.

 BMT Tax Depreciation ensure both parties claim all depreciation deductions available and in a compliant way by conducting physical site inspections.

-Do 2017 legislation changes apply to commercial properties?
+Do 2017 depreciation legislation changes apply to commercial properties?

 The short answer is no.